-(b) Recipient and Faculty/Clinical Adviser are required to send Southern Medical Association a summary of the results of the research project upon its completion.
-Failure to do so will jeopardize future research funding.

-(c) Should this Research Project Grant result in publication SMA requires a reprint.
+- (a) Apply for membership in Southern Medical Association (Free to medical students and residents). - (b) Recipient and Faculty/Clinical Adviser are required to send Southern Medical Association a summary of the results of the research project upon its completion.
+Failure to do so will jeopardize future research funding. - (c) Should this Research Project Grant result in publication SMA requires a reprint.

-V. Medical Student Scholarship Fund
+Medical Student Scholarship Fund